tdownie0/music-theor-ease/topics/Fundamentals/ch4.md

 lightColor === "green" ? console.log("Proceed") : console.log("No Entry");
 ```

-As mentioned in the comment above, "Proceed" will be printed here.
+As mentioned in the comment above, `"Proceed"` will be printed here.
 At the beginning of the ternary
-operator is the condition to check, 'name === "green"'.
+operator is the condition to check, `name === "green"`.
 If it is true, the code directly after
 the question mark is executed.
-If not, the code after the colon (":"), is executed.
+If not, the code after the colon (`:`), is executed.
 This offers
 a convenient shorthand at times, but be careful not let the code become unreadable.
 It is
 often harder to write code where programmers put ternary operators in ternary operators.